mattvenn/secure_co_padlock/README.md

 # To extract the netlist

+Load the GDS with magic,

+    cd gds
+    magic top.gds

-Load the GDS with magic, then type these commands in the tcl window:
+then type these commands in the tcl window:

     extract
     ext2spice lvs